How COVID-19 endangers your e-commerce and 6 tips to avoid it now

 Centralize user authentication.

-Set alarms and notification for any suspicious activity.
+Set alarms and notifications for any suspicious activity.

 These tips will make your operation more secure as you grow your market share.
 If you combine this with a knowledgeable and trustable team to help you implement them, you will have the best chances of success.
 And if you add up security best practices, 24x7 monitoring, automated updates, large experience with e-commerce, and the many more perks you get when choosing Teracloud, you will be able to sleep much easier at night.
 We are experts in protecting information and ensuring that your business has the necessary tools so that you can offer products and services in complete safety.